terraform-linters/setup-tflint/README.md

 ### `checksums`

 **Optional** A newline-delimited list of valid checksums (SHA256 hashes) for the downloaded TFLint binary.
-When set, the action will verify the binary’s matches one of these checksums before proceeding.
+When set, the action will verify that the binary matches one of these checksums before proceeding.

 This ensures that the downloaded binary for a given version is a known build.
 If your job runs in multiple operating systems or architectures, include appropriate checksums for all of them.